Apple blocks update to email app with ChatGPT tech - WSJ

 An update to the email app, BlueMail, which uses a customized version of OpenAI's GPT-3 language model, was blocked last week, Ben Volach, co-founder of BlueMail developer Blix Inc, told the Journal.

+"We want fairness.
+If we're required to be 17-plus, then others should also have to," he tweeted, adding that many other apps that advertise ChatGPT-like features listed on Apple's app store do not have age restrictions.

+Apple, which said it was looking into the complaint, said developers have the option to challenge a rejection through the App Review Board process.

-Blix and Apple did not immediately respond to a Reuters request for comment.
+Blix and Volach did not immediately respond to Reuters' requests for comment.

 OpenAI's ChatGPT, which can generate content in response to user prompts, has captivated the tech industry.